Zhou4truth/personalThinking/Day02.md

 #### Releasing desires with reason is a highly admirable achievement.

-#### We can get the best taste if we could learn it in one time quickly.
+#### Just like savoring a perfectly prepared dish, we experience the most satisfying flavor when we grasp the knowledge swiftly and all at once.